diditong/full-stack-development/content/home/features.md

 This is the place where I document my previous experiences in software development and my knowledge in data structures & algorithms, programming languages, web development, etc.

 Here is a list of links:
-1. For my precious projects, please click on
+1. For my previous projects, please click on
 {{< cta cta_text="👉 Previous Projects" cta_link="projects" >}}

 2. For posts on JavaScript, please click on